Large prime gaps and probabilistic models: Introduction

 \subsection{Large gaps from Hardy-Littlewood}

 The results stated above have a partial deterministic converse.
 We show that \emph{any} set of integers that satisfies a uniform analogue of the Hardy-Littlewood conjecture \eqref{eq:HL-precise} has large gaps.
 The maximal length of the gaps depends on the range of uniformity of \eqref{eq:HL-precise}, and comes close to order $\log^2 x$ with a strong uniformity assumption.
-Our result extends a theorem of Gallagher \cite{GAL}, who showed that if the primes obey the Hardy-Littlewood conjectures for every \emph{fixed} $k$-tuple $\cH$, then the gaps normalized by $\frac{1}{\log x}$ enjoy an exponential distribution asymptotically.
+Our result extends a theorem of Gallagher \cite{GAL}, who showed that if, for every fixed $k\in \NN$ and real $c>1$, the primes obey the Hardy-Littlewood conjectures uniformly for every admissible $k$-tuple $\cH \subset [0,c\log x]$, then the gaps normalized by $\frac{1}{\log x}$ enjoy an exponential distribution asymptotically.
 His approach applies to any set $\cA$ in place of the primes $\cP$.

-\begin{theorem}[Hardy-Littlewood implies large gaps] Assume $\frac{2\log_2 x}{\log x} \le \kappa \le 1/2$ and that $\cA \subset \N$ satisfies the Hardy-Littlewood type conjecture \be |\{n\le x:n+h\in\cA\text{~for all~}h\in\cH\}| =\fS(\cH) \int_{2}^{x} \frac{dt}{\log^{|\cH|} t} + O(x^{1-\kappa}) \ee uniformly over all tuples $\cH \subset [0,\log^2 x]$ with $|\cH| \le \frac{\kappa \log x}{2\log_2 x}$.
+\begin{theorem}[Hardy-Littlewood implies large gaps] Assume $\frac{2\log_2 x}{\log x} \le \kappa \le 1/2$ and that $\cA \subset \N$ satisfies the Hardy-Littlewood type conjecture \be |\{n\le x:n+h\in\cA\text{~for all~}h\in\cH\}| =\fS(\cH) \int_{2}^{x} \frac{dt}{\log^{|\cH|} t}+ O(x^{1-\kappa}) \ee uniformly over all tuples $\cH \subset [0,\log^2 x]$ with $|\cH| \le \frac{\kappa \log x}{2\log_2 x}$.
 Then

 for all large $x$, where the implied constant is absolute. \end{theorem}